The Holy Spirit: The Holy Spirit

 The Bible does not have a section titled “The Holy Spirit.”
 We learn about the Spirit a little here and a little there, as Scripture happens to mention what the Spirit does.
 The Old Testament gives us only a few glimpses.

-The Spirit was involved in creating and sustaining all life (Genesis 1:2; Job 33:4; 34:14).
-The Spirit of God filled Bezelel with skill to build the tabernacle (Exodus 31:3-5).
+The Spirit was involved in creating everything and keeping it going (Genesis 1:2; Job 33:4; 34:14).
+The Spirit of God gave a man skill to build the tabernacle (Exodus 31:3-5).
 He filled Moses and came upon the 70 elders (Numbers 11:25).
-He filled Joshua with wisdom and filled leaders such as Samson with strength or ability to fight (Deuteronomy 34:9; Judges 6:34; 14:6).
+He filled Joshua with wisdom and filled leaders such as Samson with an ability to fight (Deuteronomy 34:9; Judges 6:34; 14:6).

 Jesus taught that the Spirit would speak through his disciples in times of persecution (Matthew 10:19-20).
 He told them to baptize followers in the name of the Father, Son, and Holy Spirit (Matthew 28:19).
-He said that God was certain to give the Holy Spirit to those who ask (Luke 11:13).
+He said that God would give the Holy Spirit to those who ask (Luke 11:13).

-John also tells us, “Up to that time the Spirit had not been given, since Jesus had not yet been glorified” (verse 39).
-The Spirit had already filled various men and women before Jesus, but the Spirit would soon come in a new and more powerful way—on Pentecost.
-The Spirit is now given on a far larger scale: to all who call on the name of the Lord (Acts 2:38-39).
+John also tells us, “As yet there was no Spirit because Jesus was not yet glorified” (John 7:39).
+The Spirit had been in various people before Jesus, but the Spirit would soon come in a more powerful way.
+The Spirit is now given on a larger scale: to all who call on the name of the Lord (Acts 2:38-39).

-Jesus promised that his disciples would be given the Spirit of truth, who would live in them (John 14:16-18).
-This is equivalent to Jesus himself coming to his disciples (verse 18), because he is the Spirit of Christ as well as the Spirit of the Father—sent by Jesus as well as the Father (John 15:26).
+Jesus promised that the Spirit of truth would live in them (John 14:16-18).
+This is like Jesus himself coming to his disciples (verse 18), because the Holy Spirit is the Spirit of Christ as well as the Spirit of the Father.
+He is sent by Jesus as well as by the Father (John 15:26).
 The Spirit makes Jesus available to everyone and continues his work.

 Jesus promised that the Spirit would teach the disciples and remind them of what Jesus had taught (John 14:26).
 The Spirit taught them things that they could not understand before Jesus’ resurrection (John 16:12-13).

 The Spirit testifies about Jesus (John 15:26; 16:14).
-He does not promote himself, but leads people to Jesus Christ and the Father.
-He does not speak on his own, but only as the Father wants (John 16:13).
-And because the Spirit can live in millions of people, it is for our good that Jesus left and sent the Spirit to us (John 16:7).
+He does not call attention to himself, but leads people to Jesus Christ and the Father.
+He speaks only what the Father wants him to say (John 16:13).
+It is for our good that Jesus left and sent the Spirit (John 16:7).
+As a human, Jesus could be in only one place at a time, but the Spirit can live in millions of people.

-The Spirit works in evangelism, convicting the world of their sin, their guilt, their need for righteousness, and the certainty of judgment (verses 8-10).
+The Spirit works in evangelism, convicting the world of their sin, their guilt, their need for righteousness, and the certainty of judgment (John 16:8-10).
 The Holy Spirit points people to Jesus as the solution to guilt and the source of righteousness.

 John the Baptist said that Jesus would baptize people in the Holy Spirit (Mark 1:8).
-This happened on the day of Pentecost after his resurrection, when the Spirit dramatically gave new power to the disciples (Acts 2).
-This included speaking that was understood by people from other nations (verse 6).
-Similar miracles happened on a few other occasions as the church grew (Acts 10:44-46; 19:1-6).
-As a historian, Luke reports the unusual as well as the more typical events.
-There is no indication that these miracles happened to all new believers.
+This happened on the day of Pentecost after his resurrection, when the Spirit gave new power to the disciples (Acts 2).
+This included words that people from other nations could understand (verse 6).
+Similar miracles happened a few other times as the church grew (Acts 10:44-46; 19:1-6).

 Paul says that all believers are baptized in the Holy Spirit into one body—the church (1 Corinthians 12:13).
-Everyone who has faith is given the Holy Spirit (Romans 10:13; Galatians 3:14).
-Whether miracles happen to them or not, all believers have been baptized with the Holy Spirit.
-It is not necessary to seek any particular miracle as proof of this.
+Everyone who has faith in Jesus is given the Holy Spirit (Galatians 3:14).
+People do not need to seek a miracle as proof of this; we simply have faith that God does for us just as Jesus promised.

-The book of Acts shows that the Spirit is the power behind the church’s growth.
-The Spirit gave the disciples power to testify about Jesus (verse 8).
-He gave the disciples great boldness in preaching Christ (Acts 4:8, 31; 6:10).
-He gave instructions to Philip and later transported him (Acts 8:29, 39).
+The book of Acts tells us that the Spirit was involved in the life and growth of the church.
+The Spirit gave the disciples power to tell people about Jesus (Acts 1:8).
+He helped the disciples preach boldly (Acts 4:8, 31; 6:10).
+He gave instructions to Philip and moved him from one place to another (Acts 8:29, 39).

 The Spirit and believers today

-God the Holy Spirit is intimately involved in the life of believers today.
+God the Holy Spirit is involved in the life of believers today.

 - He leads us to repentance and gives us new life (John 16:8; 3:5-6).